tumBAIS/ML-CO-pipeline-AMoD-control/README.md

 - `run_pipeline.py`: Main file to process the pipeline
 - `training.py`: Script to train the *policy_SB* and *policy_CB*

+Remark: We use taxi trip data from https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page .
+So far, we did not upload the taxi trip data to this repository.
+Download the data and store each day of trip data as a single .csv file in the ./data/taxi_data_Manhattan_2015_preprocessed directory.
+We specify the format of the .csv file in ./data/taxi_data_Manhattan_2015_preprocessed/ .

 ## Overview
 The execution of the code follows a three-step approach: